 - 1.1 Cheshire West and Chester Council (the Council) is the Licensing Authority for the Cheshire West and Chester District, under the provisions of the Gambling Act 2005 (the Act).
 The District as a whole covers an area of 350 square miles. - 1.2 357,200 people are estimated to live in Cheshire West (2021 Census), with just over a quarter living in rural areas.
 Some 16 per cent of residents are 0-14 years old; 21 per cent are over 65; and 63 per cent are between 15 and 64 years old.
 This is an older population than the England average. - 1.3 The population is forecast to increase by about 12 per cent by 2038.
 Older age groups will see the biggest increase, with the number of residents aged 65 plus expected to increase by 44 per cent. - 1.4 According to the 2011 Census around 5 per cent of local residents were from Black and Minority Ethnic backgrounds, far less than the 20 per cent England average.
 Polish is the most frequently spoken non-English language.
 (NB 2021 Census Data is not available at the time of publication) - 1.5 Cheshire West and Chester Council is the fourth largest unitary authority in the North West.
 The borough includes the city of Chester and the major towns of Ellesmere Port, Frodsham, Neston, Northwich and Winsford.
-The area is an interesting mixture of both rural and urban communities and combines an exciting range of attractions, festivals, events and shopping experiences for both local residents and tourists alike. - 1.6 The Cheshire West and Chester Council Plan 2020 2024 sets out how the .Council will play its part in building greener, fairer and stronger communities
+The area is an interesting mixture of both rural and urban communities and combines an exciting range of attractions, festivals, events and shopping experiences for both local residents and tourists alike. - 1.6 The Cheshire West and Chester Council Plan 2024 2028 sets out a plan for the Borough to deliver a stronger future where we all play our part in thriving, caring and sustainable communities.